Trade directory · San Jose metro · California

 Insurance Minimums

 California requires $1 million general liability insurance minimum for licensed contractors.
-Workers compensation required if employing others.
-Many projects require additional coverage.
+Workers compensation required if you have employees.
+Bond requirement varies by license classification.

 § C · Path to license